-New Leaf Centers is excited to offer this new treatment for migraine sufferers.
+New Leaf Wellness is excited to offer this new treatment for migraine sufferers.
 The SPG60 Migraine relief is designed to provide immediate – and lasting – relief** from migraines, headaches and other atypical facial pain.

 To get a full understanding of the treatment, you really need to schedule a complimentary consultation to discuss your symptoms and determine if this is a good fit for you.